mashadab/unified-kinematic-wave-theory/README.md

 ### Quick Usage
 After cloning the repository and installing the required libraries, run the Python files corresponding to the figure numbers as given in the paper.
-Codes can be run either directly or on an IDE such as Anaconda Spyder. `Solver` is the folder containing the auxiliaries.
+Codes can be run either directly or on an IDE such as Anaconda Spyder. `PyDOT` is the folder containing the auxiliaries (except `aux`).
 Comments are provided in the code.
 All codes to run are provided in `src` folder.
 Output figures are located in the Figures folder.
 Use `%matplotlib qt` for plotting in a separate window.

 #### Figures plotted by corresponding Python file in `src/` folder with rough times on a Modern 4 core PC
 Figure 6-12: src/main.py   <Approx runtime: 1 min >